Edinburgh continues to lure me back time and again…it’s that kind of city.

 Even if you’re not interested in malts stop by for the pub’s history.
 Robert Burns and William Wordsworth used to frequent the place, as did a couple of infamous Scot murderers who found their prey here and later provided the bodies for dissection at the local university.

 And, most likely, it will be the only pub you’ve ever visited that had a bomb dropped on it by a German Zeppelin in WWI.

 And there are those festivals that take place every August…

-The Edinburgh International Festival, held annually in August, is a phenomenal citywide celebration of music, opera, theater, and dance.
+The Edinburgh International Festival, held annually in August (the next festival will be August 6 – 29, 2021), is a phenomenal citywide celebration of music, opera, theater, and dance.
 One of the favorite events is the Royal Edinburgh Military Tattoo, an extravaganza of military bands playing pipes and drums.

-But get this: on the celebrated Festival’s fringe is the quirky Fringe Festival, the world’s largest arts festival.
+But get this: on the celebrated Festival’s fringe is the quirky Edinburgh Festival Fringe (known worldwide simply as the Fringe Festival), the world’s largest arts festival.
 It has sometimes spanned more than 25 days and featured 50,000+ performances of more than 3,200 shows in 294 venues.
 Not surprisingly, the nearly half-million population of the city doubles every August.

 Beyond the festival, the continues to addict because you can find much to do in every season, including, most likely, your 3 days in Edinburgh.
 That’s usually the purview of only the big boys such as New York and London, nearly 20 times Edinburgh’s size.